dotnet-campus/DirectShow.NET/directshowlib/Samples/Misc/GSSF/readme.txt

 2) Zero inputs was a little tougher.
 That's what this filter is designed to do.
 Zero inputs means that the filter only does outputs, which is essentially the definition of a source filter.
 This source filter is given its MediaType by the application.
 It also calls the application to populate each of the samples to send down the graph.
-Pacing, timing, and content are thus controlled by the c# application.

 It isn't a perfect solution.
 Specifically, this filter doesn't support multiple output pins (although you could have this filter output a single stream which is split downstream by a DMO that you write).
 It